EsquivelSebas/Tienda_VT/README.md

 ## Features

 - **Product Catalog**: Browse through a variety of computer peripherals with detailed descriptions and images.
-- **Shopping Cart**: Add products to your cart and manage quantities before checking out.
+- **Shopping Cart**: Add products to your cart and manage quantities.
 - **Responsive Design**: Built with Bootstrap to ensure the website is fully responsive and looks great on all devices.
 - **User Accounts**: Users can create accounts, track orders, and save favorite products by adding them to your own shopping cart.